Friday, September 9, 2022

 How Rent Increases Impact Security Deposits

 Florida law does not set a limit on how much a landlord can request for security deposits.
-Typically, rental agreements tie the security deposit to the rent - such as requiring a full month of rent as a deposit.
+Typically, rental agreements tie the security deposit to the rent, such as requiring a full month of rent as a deposit.
 When you raise the rent, you may be curious as to whether you can also increase the security deposit amount.

 It is possible to ask for a bigger security deposit from your tenants, unless the lease prohibits it.
 That being said, it may be considered unusual for a landlord to increase the security deposit for tenants who are already living in a property (as opposed to a new tenant).
 As a result, the question of whether to increase the security deposit is often more of a practical matter than a legal one.